ivonunes/inkstead-writer/docs/extras/app-connection.md

 The file also includes a `version` field recording the Inkstead Writer release that built the site.

 Authentication happens in the app.
-Inkstead Writer never writes access tokens into the built website.
+Inkstead Writer never writes access tokens into the built site.